-Hunting pants are not just about the camo.
-A great pair of hunting pants match the environment in which you choose to pursue wild game.
-Rain pants don’t make sense in the desert, but they make sense in the Pacific Northwest.
-Insulated pants might work for a late-season elk hunt but would likely be too hot for the rut.
+The best hunting pants are not just about the camo.
+A great pair of hunting pants matches the environment in which you choose to pursue wild game.
+Rain pants don’t make sense in the desert, but are vital in the Pacific Northwest.
+Insulated pants might work for a late-season elk hunt, but would likely be too hot for the rut.

-Below are our top choices that cover a wide variety of needs.
-These are the pants that we and our hunting partners wore in the field last season.
+Below are top choices that cover a wide variety of needs.
+These are the pants that my fellow GearJunkie editors, I, and our hunting partners wore in the field last season.
 They’re the hunting pants we’ll wear again this year.

 Pros